-- (a) Published claims, comparisons and advertising by an ART provider must comply with section 133 the Health Practitioner Regulation National Law (Victoria) Act 2009 (Vic) and have due regard to the Australian Health Practitioner Regulation Agency (AHPRA) 'Guidelines for Advertising Regulated Health Services'. - (b) All advertising, claims and other information published or provided to the public, patients, practitioners or any other third parties must be verifiable and not likely to be misleading or deceptive, either directly, or by implication, by use of emphasis, comparison, contrast or omission in whole or in part or in any other manner. - (c) An ART provider must, on request, provide the Authority with evidence verifying published claims, comparisons or information.
-If the Authority considers that any published claims, comparisons or information may not have been adequately verified, or may be likely to be misleading or deceptive, the Authority may refer the matter to another Australian regulatory authority such as AHPRA and/or the Australian Competition and Consumer Commission. - (d) Designated Officers must attest to the following by 1 August annually:
+- (a) Published claims, comparisons and advertising by an ART provider must comply with section 133 the Health Practitioner Regulation National Law (Victoria) Act 2009 (Vic) and have due regard to the Australian Health Practitioner Regulation Agency (AHPRA) Guidelines for Advertising Regulated Health Services and any other guidelines on social media. - (b) All advertising, claims and other information published or provided to the public, patients, practitioners or any other third parties must be verifiable and not likely to be misleading or deceptive, either directly, or by implication, by use of emphasis, comparison, contrast or omission in whole or in part or in any other manner. - (c) An ART provider must, on request, provide the Authority with evidence verifying published claims, comparisons or information.
+If the Authority considers that any published claims, comparisons or information may not have been adequately verified, or may be likely to be misleading or deceptive, the Authority may refer the matter to another Australian regulatory authority such as AHPRA and/or the Australian Competition and Consumer Commission.